PhilippFriedrich/network-analysis/README.md

 ```

 ## Usage

+Before you use the program make sure to download the population layer [here](https://drive.google.com/drive/u/0/folders/1RZBV_UgB84E0fpzKp3nxcu54xcescaIT) and store it in the data folder!

 Within the created environment the program can be executed.
 It is designed to run from the command line.
 The user can specify a city or area for wich the analysis is done.
 This city must refere to a OSMnx geocode.
 The program can be executed as follows: